Who are the Ahmadiyya Muslim Jamaat? | DW | 07.07.2019

 The Ahmadiyya Muslim Community, the world's largest organized Muslim community, is celebrating its annual congress in Germany, where many of its members live.
-DW presents the self-described liberal Islamic organization.
+DW profiles the professed liberal Islamic organization.

 More than 43,000 members of the Ahmadiyya Muslim Community are gathering in Karlsruhe, Germany, for their annual meeting.
-Through Sunday, the meeting participants will pray, but also discuss current issues, such as integration.
-A spokesman for the organization said the leader if the international group, Caliph Mirza Masroor Ahmad, will personally address the topic.
+Through Sunday, participants will pray, but also discuss current issues, such as integration.
+A spokesman for the organization said the leader of the international group, Caliph Mirza Masroor Ahmad, will address the topic.

 The Ahmadiyya Muslim Jamaat (AMJ), as the organization is officially known, was founded in British India in 1889.
 Comprising roughly 12 million members from 204 countries, it is the largest organized Muslim community in the world.
 Nevertheless, the AMJ does not make up a majority in any of the world's Islamic countries.
 Rather, they are in the minority wherever they live.

-According to the AMJ, the leadership of which is located in London, some 40,000 of its members live in Germany.
+According to the AMJ, which is headquartered in London, some 40,000 of its members live in Germany.
 It also claims to be the fastest growing Muslim reform group in the world.

 Read more: 'Muslims in Germany have rights and obligations'